 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-Bark is the best screen time management tool we’ve tested because of how it grows with your children as they go from new users to nearly independent teens.
+We think Qustodio is the best screen time app for children and teens based on its robust customization features.
+Bark is another solid screen time management tool we’ve tested because of how it grows with your children as they go from new users to nearly independent teens.

-We love Norton Family for its additional security features, while FamilyKeeper is a simple screen time management app that allows parents to teach their children about healthy online habits.
+We love Norton Family for its additional security features, while FamilyKeeper is a simple screen time management app that helps parents teach their children healthy online habits.

 We’ve laid out all of our favorite and not-so-favorite things about each of these apps, plus our full side-by-side comparisons below.
 Continue reading to discover the best screen time management app for your family.